The curved Mimetic Finite Difference method: allowing grids with curved faces: Properties of -consistent reconstruction operators

-\begin{remark}[Dual grid structure associated with $P_0$-consistent reconstruction operators] Corresponding to $P_0$-consistent reconstruction operators solution of linear system \cref{main_linear} there is a "generalized" dual grid structure as follows.
-We think each point $\bm b_f$ in \cref{generalized_bary} as a "generalized barycenter" of face $f$ (hence, the notation $\bm b_f$).
-We think each point $\bm b_c$ as a "generalized barycenter" of element $c$.
-Next, we think each pair $(\bm b_f, \bm b_c)$, where $f$ is a face of element $c$, as a "generalized dual edge" with suitable orientation given by the pair order and depending on the orientation of face $f$ as encoded in coefficient $\entry{\mat D}{c,f}$.
-See \cref{numeric} for instances of such dual grid structures constructed for the considered test cases. \end{remark}
+\begin{remark}[Dual grid structure associated with $P_{0}$-consistent reconstruction operators] Corresponding to $P_{0}$-consistent reconstruction operators solution of linear system {(\ref{main_linear})} there is a ``generalized'' dual grid structure as follows.
+We think each point $\bm b_{f}$ in {(\ref{generalized_bary})} as a ``generalized barycenter'' of face $f$ (hence, the notation $\bm b_{f}$), and we think each point $\bm b_{c}$ as a ``generalized barycenter'' of element $c$.
+Next, we think each pair $(\bm b_{f}, \bm b_{c})$, where $f$ is a face of element $c$, as a ``generalized dual edge'' with suitable orientation given by the pair order and depending on the coefficient ${\mathbb{D}}|_{(c,f)}$.
+See Section~\ref{numeric} for instances of such dual grid structures constructed for the considered test cases. \end{remark}